jarvistamara/phase-1-challenge-interacting-with-the-dom/README.md

 * As a user, I should see the timer increment every second once the page has loaded.
-* As a user, I can manually increment and decrement the counter using the plus and minus buttons.
+* As a user, I can manually increment and decrement the element using the plus and minus buttons.
-* As a user, I can 'like' an individual number of the counter.
+* As a user, I can 'like' an individual number of the element.
 I should see the count of the number of 'likes' associated with that number displayed.
-* As a user, I can pause the counter, which should:
+* As a user, I can pause the element, which should:

-   * pause the counter
+   * pause the element
    * disable all buttons except the pause button
    * switch the label on the button from "pause" to "resume"

-* As a user, I should be able to click the "restart" button to restart the counter and re-enable the buttons.
+* As a user, I should be able to click the "restart" button to restart the element and re-enable the buttons.
 * As a user, I can leave comments on my gameplay, such as: "Wow, what a fun game this is."